Announcer on the radio for match (7)

 'for' is the link.

-(Other definitions for compare that I've seen before include "Liken", "Represent as similar; sounds like emcee", "Contrast - liken" and "Look at differences and similarities between (things)".)
+(Other definitions for compare that I've seen before include "Liken", "Represent as similar; sounds like emcee", "Contrast - liken", "Look at differences and similarities between (things)" and "what discriminators do".)